 In general, temperature changes, physical sensations, and even dental procedures can cause or perpetuate tooth sensitivity.
 As well, when tooth enamel is lost due to abrasion or injury, the exposed surface may become more sensitive.
 But there are things that are common to most – like sensitivity with acidic foods; hot or cold temperatures; and sensitivity during teeth whitening.

 Because teeth-whitening is ultimately a chemical reaction, there may be patients who experience the treatment with some sensitivity.
 For dental professionals, there are scientific reasons that explain sensitivity, but again, since every patient is different, there is not much commonality.

-The big question for dentists is how to moderate sensitivity (and even pain) while providing a tooth whitening treatment.
+The big question for dentists in Woodbridge is how to moderate sensitivity (and even pain) while providing a tooth whitening treatment.
 Indeed, for some dentists, there may be a recommendation to avoid a whitening treatment, based solely on the discomfort of sensitivity (depending on the patient).

 Today, patients can easily do an Internet search related to tooth sensitivity.
 And while many “hits” will be generated immediately, there will be a multitude of solutions and remedies offered.
 In the end, a patient may be more confused than not – it may simply not lead to a viable option.

 Like anything medical or dental, it’s quite worthwhile to discuss options with a professional, in other words, a dentist who will be frank and upfront.
 Staying away from anything radical, there is always common advice to follow – everything from using soft toothbrushes to watching diet.

 Sensitivity and discomfort are quite personal – tolerable for some, excruciating for others.
 For some patients, food and drink choices might be the solution.
 For others, it may require more.